dakujem/component-tree-dump/readme.md

-# Component model tree dump for Nette
+# Component model tree panel & dumper for Nette

-A Tracy panel and general dumper for current component tree in Nette.
+A Tracy panel and general dumper for visualising components in the current component tree in Nette.

-Good for visualising components that get loaded during the page rendering.
+Displays components that get loaded during the page rendering.

+Useful in cases where the component structure is more complex or one simply wants to inspect if correct components get loaded.

 ## Usage